ltw-webdev-4/curriculum/pattern-library-set-up.md

           Tell Jekyll to go find these other 4 files, in this same folder and include all of their contents into this location.
 Essentially it copies everything from the other CSS files into `main.css` automatically for us.
       - num: 8
         text: |
-          This is a Patternbot thing, it tells Jekyll & Patternbot to find all the CSS files we’ve created for our pattern and load them into here also.
+          This is a Patternbot thing, it tells Jekyll & Patternbot to find all the CSS files we’ve created for our patterns and load them into here also.
     after: |
       You won’t see any changes in the browser right now.